ivopavlov87/tech-assessment/README.md

 File system module was used to access/read/write to the JSON files.
 The provided template for NodeJS was used and modified for this exercise.

-jsonReader helper function was created to use make a simpler way of retrieving updated values from the "orders database."
+jsonReader helper function was created to make a simpler way of retrieving updated values from the "orders database."

 # Hey developers, engineers, hackers.
 **This is important!** We want to respect your valuable time so **_PLEASE_** timebox this exercise.